 A lot has changed since I wrote my short intro to Wedding Cumbia Songs.
 It was a short post and I can see that a lot of people are interested in finding out about Cumbia songs played at weddings.

-Let me start off by saying, everyone classifies their cumbias differently.
+Let me start by saying, that everyone classifies their cumbias differently.
 As a result, this is just going to be an example of how I classify my songs that are in the cumbia genre.

 This is a combination of my own experience as a wedding DJ in the city of Houston and an article on Cumbias from Wikipedia.